FleksySDK/VirtualKeyboardSDK/Integration/Keyboard-Android/README.md

 ## Development

-To build this project, please set both license and secret keys as `FLEKSY_LICENSE_KEY` and `FLEKSY_SECRET_KEY` in your respective build environment to populate the `BuildConfig` variables at build time.
+To build this project, please set both license and secret keys as `fleksy_license_key` and `fleksy_license_secret` in your respective project properties to populate the `BuildConfig` variables at build time.

 ## Fleksy Apps
 1. The included GIPHY app requires a GIPHY API key to run properly.
 You must provide your own.
 You may [request one here](https://support.giphy.com/hc/en-us/articles/360020283431-Request-A-GIPHY-API-Key).